-If a supplier specifies a specific measure group for any of his substances or mixtures, this shall be documented in Section 16 of the the safety data sheet.
-This shall be taken into account by the downstream user.
+If a manufacturer or importer specifies a specific measure group for any of his substances or mixtures, this shall be documented in Section 16 of the the safety data sheet.
+This shall be taken into account by the workers of the manufacturer, importer or by the downstream user.